Inclusive Diversity

 SACNAS@Brown

-The Brown chapter of the Society for Advancement of Chicanos/as and Native Americans in Science aims to support scientists to attain advanced degrees, careers, and positions of leadership in science.
-SACNAS membership is open to all undergraduate and graduate students, post-docs, and faculty of all cultural affiliations.
+The Brown University chapter of the Society for Advancement of Chicanos/Hispanics and Native Americans in Science (SACNAS) is an inclusive organization for all members of the community interested interested in attaining advanced degrees, careers, and positions of leadership in STEM.

 Go to the SACNAS@Brown site